AnantharamanLab/Hydrothermal_plume_omics_Zhou_et_al._2021/README.md

 # Hydrothermal_plume_omics_Zhou_et_al._2020

-This GitHub repository contains bioinformatic analyzing methods within the manuscript XXX need to change_Ecology of inorganic sulfur auxiliary metabolism in widespread bacteriophages_
+This GitHub repository contains bioinformatic analyzing methods within the manuscript:

+ XXX

 The bioRxiv preprint of this manuscript can be found [here](https://www.biorxiv.org/content/10.1101/2020.08.24.253096v1).